GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/devtools_recorder/index.md

 ## Overview

-`devtools.recorder` API is a preview feature that allows extending the [Recorder panel](/docs/devtools/recorder/) in Chrome DevTools.
+`devtools.recorder` API is a preview feature that allows you to extend the [Recorder panel](/docs/devtools/recorder/) in Chrome DevTools.
-Currently, it's only possible to extend the export feature.
+Currently, you can extend only the export feature.

-`devtools.recorder` allows registering an extension plugin using `registerRecorderExtensionPlugin`.
+To register an extension plugin, use the `registerRecorderExtensionPlugin` function.
-`registerRecorderExtensionPlugin` requires a plugin instance that implements `stringify` and `stringifyStep` functions, a `name` parameter and a `mediaType` parameter.
+This function requires a plugin instance that implements the following:

+- `stringify` and `stringifyStep` functions
+- `name` and `mediaType` parameters

-The `name` provided by the extension shows up in the Export menu in the Recorder panel.
-When the user clicks on the export option provided by the extension, the Recorder panel invokes either the `stringify` function or the `stringifyStep` function depending on the context of the export.
-The `stringify` function receives an [entire user flow recording][2] and the `stringifyStep` receives a [single recorded step][3].
+The `name` provided by the extension shows up in the **Export** menu in the **Recorder** panel.

+Depending on the export context, when the user clicks the export option provided by the extension, the **Recorder** panel invokes one of the two functions:

+- `stringify` that receives an [entire user flow recording][2]
+- `stringifyStep`  that receives a [single recorded step][3]

-The [`mediaType`][4] parameters allows the extension to specify what kind of output it generates with the `stringify` and `stringifyStep` functions.
+The [`mediaType`][4] parameter allows the extension to specify the kind of output it generates with the `stringify` and `stringifyStep` functions.
 For example, `application/javascript` if the result is a JavaScript program.

 ## Examples